Bathroom Etiquette: a Guide to Hygiene and Proper Behavior

 An Intro To Cleanliness

 From the same article, the employees of the ABC Newsroom found out that their toilet seats were the cleanest areas, the sinks the second cleanest.
-Yes, the dirtiest areas are the sanitary napkin disposals.
+The dirtiest areas?
+Those were the sanitary napkin disposals.

 Overall, we can thank each of our janitorial staff employees for keeping the most-touched surfaces the most-clean.

 But!
 We have to also do our part.
-Here's how:
+Keep reading to see how.

 Drips & Drops